Nava-Labs/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 ## Project Overview

-Neutroswap is an automated market-maker (AMM) on the EOS EVM blockchain that is community-driven and offers the low fees for swapping assets.
-Neutroswap's staking and yield farming rewards are among the highest in the EOS EVM ecosystem, attracting those seeking profitable returns on their assets.
+Neutroswap is an automated market-maker (AMM) on the EOS EVM blockchain that is community-driven and offers low fees for swapping assets.
+It also has some of the most lucrative rewards for staking and yield farming in the entire EOS EVM ecosystem, making it an appealing choice for those looking to generate returns on their assets.
-Our team decides to focus more towards bringing liquidity to EOS EVM chain more.
-It will enable more users, projects and exposure coming to EOS EVM due to TVL increase and project development.
+Our team decides to focus towards bringing liquidity to EOS EVM chain.
+It will enable more users, projects and exposure coming to EOS EVM sparked by the TVL increase and project development.

 ### Overview

 - **Name:** Neutroswap
 - **Brief Description:** Community-driven AMM & Launchpad on EOS EVM
-- **Relationship to EOS Network / Antelope:** Our app brings liquidity to EOS EVM attracting more projects and users to use the chain.
+- **Relationship to EOS Network / Antelope:** Our app brings liquidity to EOS EVM attracting more projects, developers, and users to the EOS EVM chain.
 - **Reason for Interest:** Capital efficiency, impermanent loss mitigation, higher fee rewards, reduced slippage, improved price discovery for our app users

 ### Project Details